danielguerra69/espcap/README.md

 ## Getting Started

 You run espcap.py as root.
-If you supply the <tt>-h</tt> or <tt>--help</tt> flags on the command line you'll get the information on the most useful ways to run espcap.py:
+If you supply the <tt>--help</tt> flags on the command line you'll get the information on the most useful ways to run espcap.py:
 <pre>
 espcap.py [--dir=input_directory] [--node=elasticsearch_host]
           [--file=input_file] [--node=elasticsearch_host]